Australian PM faces hurdles as he seeks to end climate wars

 In 2014, the Liberal-National coalition government scrapped a carbon tax introduced by Mr Albanese's Labor Party, but the coalition then faced repeated internal bickering that thwarted a range of climate proposals.

-But Mr Albanese is quickly discovering that this promise may be harder to fulfil than he has expected.
+But he is quickly discovering that this promise may be harder to fulfil than he has expected.

 Labor has proposed to cut emissions by 43 per cent by 2030 from 2005 levels and to legislate this target so that it cannot be easily unwound.
 Mr Albanese plans to introduce the legislation next week when Parliament resumes for the first time since he won the election.